Contaminated Transmission Fluid

 Pink and milky automatic transmission fluid (ATF).

-The transmission cooler is inside the radiator; a leak will result in transmission fluid swirling around in the radiator's neck.
-It also results in pink, milky transmission fluid.
+Because the transmission cooler is inside the radiator, a leak will result in transmission fluid swirling around the radiator's neck.
+It also produces pink, milky transmission fluid in the case and on the dipstick.
 The cross-contaminated fluid damages transmission seals and friction material.

 The transmission may need a torque converter and a complete overhaul to replace these contaminated parts.
-Check the fluid with a piece of paper towel or white lint-free cloth.
+Check the transmission fluid with a paper towel or white lint-free cloth.
 It helps show its actual color and any debris mixed into the fluid.